grosser/gettext_i18n_rails/Readme.md

     gem 'gettext', '>=3.0.2', :require => false, :group => :development
     gem 'ruby_parser', :require => false, :group => :development

+###### Add first language:
+Add the first language using:

+    rake gettext:add_language[XX]

+or

+    LANGUAGE=[XX] rake gettext:add_languange

+where XX is the [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) 2-letter code for the language you want to create.

+This will also create the `locale` directory (where the translations are being stored) and run `gettext:find` to find any strings marked for translation.

+You can, of course, add more languages using the same command.

 #### Rails 2

 ##### As plugin: